 Crucial X8 SSD

 While it isn’t quite as fast as the P40 above, the Crucial X8 SSD is still a solid option for giving you more storage for your Xbox Series X without spending a ton.
 Plus, it’s a little thinner and more unassuming in its design than the gamer-focused P40.
-Currently, you can find the 1 TB Crucial X8 at Amazon and Best Buy for $79.99 (normally $119.99).
+Currently, you can find the 1 TB Crucial X8 at Amazon for $59.99 (normally $119.99).
+A 2 TB model is also available for $99.99.